 Corryton in Knox County, Tennessee — The American South (East South Central)

 Other nearby markers.
-At least 8 other markers are within 9 miles of this marker, measured as the crow flies.
-Nicholas Gibbs Homestead (approx. 0.8 miles away); Sawyer's Fort (approx. 6.2 miles away); Fountain City United Methodist Church (approx. 7.2 miles away); Racoon Valley (approx. 7½ miles away); Site of Fort Adair Fort Adair (approx. 7.6 miles away); Emory Road (approx. 8.8 miles away); Blaine's Crossroads (approx. 9.1 miles away).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Nicholas Gibbs (approx. 0.8 miles George Mann (approx. 1.8 miles away); Sawyer's Fort (approx. 5.4 miles away); Norris Freeway (approx. 5.8 miles away); Racoon Valley (approx. 7.2 miles away); Fountain City United Methodist Church (approx. 7.9 miles away); Emory Road (approx. 8 miles away); Wilson Park (approx. 8.1 miles away).
 Touch for a list and map of all markers in Corryton.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 15, 2010, by Donald Raby of Knoxville, Tennessee.
-This page has been viewed 929 times since then and 49 times this year.
-Photos: 1, 2. submitted on July 15, 2010, by Donald Raby of Knoxville, Tennessee. • Craig Swain was the editor who published this page.
+It was originally submitted on July 12, 2010, by Donald Raby of Knoxville, Tennessee.
+This page has been viewed 1,745 times since then and 52 times this year.
+Photos: 1, 2, 3, 4. submitted on July 12, 2010, by Donald Raby of Knoxville, Tennessee.
+5. submitted on July 14, 2010, by Donald Raby of Knoxville, Tennessee. • Bill Pfingsten was the editor who published this page.